Skip to Main Content

 Articles from Poet & Writers Magazine include material from the print edition plus exclusive online-only material.

 161 - 170 of 906 results

 With so many good books being published every month, some literary titles worth exploring can get lost in the stacks.
-Page One offers the first lines of a dozen recently released books, including Ben Marcus’s The Flame Alphabet and Amy Newman’s Dear Editor, as the starting point for a closer look at these new and noteworthy titles.
+Page One offers the first lines of a dozen recently released books, including Matthew Dickman's Mayakovsky's Revolver and A. M. Homes's May We Be Forgiven, as the starting point for a closer look at these new and noteworthy titles.